-- jProductionCritic: Educational software for automatically finding technical redording and production errors in audio files.
+- jProductionCritic: Educational software for automatically finding technical recording and production errors in audio files.

 Data and Metadata

-- jSongMiner: Software for automatically identifying songs and extracting metadata about them from various sources on the web and elsewhere.
+- jSongMiner: Software for identifying unknown audio and extracting metadata about songs, artists and albums from various web services and embedded sources.

 - jMusicMetaManager: Software for profiling music collections and detecting metadata errors and redundancies.

-- Codaich, Bodhidharma MIDI and SLAC: Labeled MP3 and MIDI data sets for training, testing and evaluating MIR systems.
+- Codaich, Bodhidharma MIDI and SLAC: Labeled datasets for training, testing and evaluating MIR systems.